 Practice in spoken English and a study of English pronunciation, grammar, and usage.
 Placement depends on student level of proficiency.

 EN 020 Reading Fundamentals/2-3 Units

-Review of basic reading skills, emphasis on improving comprehension, vocabulary, and study skills and reading in content areas.
+Review of basic reading skills for the content areas with emphasis on improving comprehension, vocabulary and study skills.